-The restaurant’s menu was specially created by the celebrity chef and features individually-priced small plates, “A Little More” entrees, “A Little Sweet” desserts, kids’ meals, a raw and chilled seafood bar, and even a breakfast menu.
+The celebrity chef specially created the restaurant’s menu, which features individually-priced small plates, “A Little More” entrees, “A Little Sweet” desserts, kids’ meals, a raw and chilled seafood bar, and even a breakfast menu.

-Menu items have Emeril’s signature Creole twist and include Sizzling Cast Iron Shrimp Scampi, Fried Oysters, Emeril’s New Orleans Style Barbecue Shrimp, Roasted Duck & Andouille Sausage Gumbo, Lemon Ice Box Pie, and Bananas Foster.
+Menu items have Emeril’s signature Creole twist and include Sizzling Cast Iron Shrimp Scampi, Fried Oysters, Emeril’s New Orleans Style Barbecue Shrimp, Roasted Duck and andouille Sausage Gumbo, Lemon Ice Box Pie, and Bananas Foster.

-The food at Emeril’s is absolutely delicious and the prices are very reasonable.
+The food at Emeril’s is delicious, and the prices are very reasonable.
 We ended up dining here multiple times during our cruise.

 Don’t miss coming to Emeril’s for breakfast.
 The Pain Perdu, Sweet Potato Waffles, and freshly-made New Orleans-style coffee are outstanding.

-There are ton of new specialty drinks and bars to try on this ship.
-Head out on a fun Mardi Gras Bar Crawl and discover some fabulous new bars and cocktails as well as old favorites.
+There are tons of new specialty drinks and bars to try on this ship.
+Head out to a fun Mardi Gras Bar Crawl and discover fabulous new bars, cocktails, and old favorites.

-The Fortune Teller Bar, another brand new bar for Carnival Cruise Line, is located here as well.
-Make sure to order a Crystal Ball cocktail here – it’s as potent as it is Insta-worthy.
+The Fortune Teller Bar, another brand new bar in Carnival Cruise Line, is also located on the ship.
+Make sure to order a Crystal Ball cocktail.

 Carnival cruise lovers will be happy to know that the RedFrog Rum Bar has been expanded into the two-story RedFrog Tiki Bar on Mardi Gras.

-Don’t miss the great views at The Watering Hole in the Summer Landing Zone, and stop by the Heroes Tribute Bar & Lounge while you’re in that area, too.
-When you purchase a specialty cocktail or beer in a souvenir glass, Carnival will donate a portion of the sale to benefit Operation Homefront.
+Don’t miss the incredible views at The Watering Hole in the Summer Landing Zone, and stop by the Heroes Tribute Bar & Lounge while you’re in that area, too.
+Carnival will donate a portion of the sale to benefit Operation Homefront when you purchase a specialty cocktail or beer in a souvenir glass.

-Guy’s Burger Joint is celebrity chef and TV personality Guy Fieri’s first Carnival Cruise Line dining venue, and it’s as popular as ever on Mardi Gras.
-Located on Deck 17, Guy’s Burger Joint serves the same handcrafted burgers and fries we all love.
+Guy’s Burger Joint on Deck 17 is Fieri’s first Carnival Cruise Line dining venue, and it’s as popular as ever on Mardi Gras.
+Guy’s Burger Joint serves the same handcrafted burgers and fries we all love.
 Not only is the Guy’s Burger Joint on this ship the largest at sea, but the restaurant also offers a menu of breakfast sandwiches each morning.